-Windows 10 Anniversary Update v1607 introduces a new feature that lets you reset your network and fix connectivity issues with the click of a button.
-You can use the Windows 10 Network Reset button to reinstall Network adapters & set networking components to default settings if you face connectivity problems.
+Windows 11/10 includes a new feature that lets you reset your network and fix connectivity issues with the click of a button.
+You can use the Network Reset button in Windows 11/10 to reinstall Network adapters & set networking components to default settings if you face connectivity problems.

 Reset networking components & reinstall Network adapters

-Windows 10 already offers the Network Troubleshooter that can help you, if you cannot connect to the Internet.
-But if this tool is unable to fix your connectivity problems, you need to reset all networking components & settings to its default value and reinstall your Network adapters – and you can do all this by simply using the Network Reset feature.
+Windows 11/10 already offers the Network Troubleshooter that can help you, if you cannot connect to the Internet.
+But if this tool is unable to fix your connectivity problems, you need to reset all networking components & settings to their default value and reinstall your Network adapters – and you can do all this by simply using the Network Reset feature.

 Scroll down till you see the Network reset link.